AnubhabDebnath/LinkedIn_Job_Analytics_II/README.md

 ![Screenshot 4](https://user-images.githubusercontent.com/110715196/236050370-9bb34408-557c-46a8-b515-f17694542018.png)

-A look into our search bar which gives out the required output whenever the user types in the skill or multiple skills, it also automatically corrects the spelling errors if their are any.
+A look into our search bar which gives out the required output whenever the user types in the skill or multiple skills, it also automatically corrects the spelling errors if there are any.

 # <img src="https://media.tenor.com/3yhRZ20Z0dUAAAAi/vinesauce-joel.gif" weight="48" height="48"> **Problems Faced**